-- 7.2.3 In 2020/21 there has been a reduction in the number of applicants applying for accessible housing.
-There has been a 7.8% reduction in applications for those requiring ground floor accommodation, falling from 1,361 to 1,255; 14% increase for those applying for level access, rising from 102 to 116.
-The number of people applying for fully wheelchair accessible housing has remained relatively stable, showing only a 2% reduction from 67 to 65 applicants.
-This demonstrates the ongoing requirement for accessible housing.
-It should be noted that the response to the pandemic and Covid-19 restrictions may have had an impact on the number of housing applications received during 2020/21. - 7.2.4 The Council and its partners are committed to reducing waiting lists for accessible housing by working with the design team to ensure that the needs of those who are currently on the housing waiting lists for wheelchair accessible housing are met through the Affordable Housing Supply Programme. - 7.2.5 There is robust information on the supply and demand for the Council's wheelchair accessible housing.
+- 7.2.3 In 2021/22 there has been a 7.5% increase in the overall number of applicants applying for accessible housing rising from 3,048 to 3,282.
+This includes an 8.2% increase in applications for those requiring ground floor accommodation, increasing from 1,255 to 1,358: 2,5% increase for those applying for level access, rising from 116 to 119.
+The number of people applying for fully wheelchair accessible housing has decreased by 18% from 65 to 55 applicants.
+These figures demonstrate the ongoing requirement for accessible housing.
+It should be noted that the response to the pandemic and Covid-19 restrictions may have had an impact on the number of housing applications received during 2021/22. - 7.2.4 The Council is committed to reducing waiting lists for accessible housing by working with its internal design team and RSL partners to ensure that the needs of those who are currently on the housing waiting lists for wheelchair accessible housing are met through the Affordable Housing Supply Programme.

+7.2.5 There is robust information on the supply and demand for the Council's wheelchair accessible housing.
 Work is ongoing to establish the supply and demand for other sectors.
 Aberdeen City Council are working with registered social landlords, developers, and Disabled Person's Housing Service (DPHS) to establish a baseline.
 This work is being overseen by the Independent Living & Specialist Provision Strategic Group that delivers and monitors the Aberdeen City Local Housing Strategy's Joint Delivery Action Plan in relation to specialist provision housing.